UnixJunkie/SEED/docs/source/index.rst

 are employed to efficiently evaluate the protein and fragment desolvation upon binding and the screened electrostatic interaction.

+**NEW!** The best generated poses can now be stochastically minimized with Monte Carlo simulated annealing.
+Beware that this new feature is experimental and has not been tested thoroughly yet.
+See :ref:`mc_minimization` for details.

 |

 SEED is developed in the `Caflisch Lab <http://www.biochem-caflisch.uzh.ch/>`_ at